Taxation in India: Governmental attempts to combat tax evasion

 The Indian government has taken several steps in order to mitigate the effects and degree of tax evasion.
 Amongst actual legislations, Searches, seizures, surveys, and scrutiny of income tax returns are being done by the Income Tax Department.
 The government has also created Voluntary Disclosure of Income Schemes, whereby black income and assets can actually be declared without penalty or prosecution.
-In addition, the introduction of the Prevention of Money‐Laundering Act makes any and all activities related to the laundering of money a federal offense with a minimum imprisonment of less than three years.
+In addition, the introduction of the Prevention of Money‐Laundering Act makes any and all activities related to the laundering of money a federal offence with a minimum imprisonment of less than three years.
 Similarly, the Finance Act of 2004 prosecutes for the falsification of books and taxing gifts worth more than 25,000 Rupees.
 Given that tax evasion is one of the most wide spread, yet difficult issues a government can deal with, they have historically relegated this issue to recommendations made by Taxation Enquiry Commission (1953), Administrative Reforms Commission (1969), and Direct Tax Enquiry Committee (1971).
 Additionally, India has attempted to eradicate tax evasion by requiring an identification number for all major financial deals.
 However, this method has proven very ineffective, as many transactions are conducted with cash and therefore often go unreported.